Close

 Tow Truck Verdicts and Settlements

-• 2023, Florida: $662,631 Verdict: The plaintiff is operating his tow truck at an accident scene on the highway when he was struck and seriously injured by a vehicle in the nearby traffic.
-He sues the Miami Police department for negligently failing to secure the scene of the accident.
+• 2023, Florida: $662,631 Verdict: The plaintiff was operating his tow truck at an accident scene on the highway when he was struck and seriously injured by a vehicle in the nearby traffic.
+He sues the Miami Police Department for negligently failing to secure the scene of the accident.
 His injuries included fractures of his right tibia and fibula, as well as unspecified injuries to his neck, back, right knee and left shoulder.

 • 2023, Virginia: $700,000 Verdict: A tow truck driver and battery technician is assisting a vehicle owner with a presumed dead battery in her manual transmission car.
 As the technician tests the battery, the vehicle owner suddenly drives the vehicle forward, trapping the technician’s leg between the two vehicles.
 This results in an abrasion and hematoma on the inner side of the technician’s left knee, which later develops into a MRSA infection.
 The technician requires 16 debridement sessions and self-packs the wound around 30 times, ending up with a scar.
-The plaintiff files a two truck accident lawsuit.
+The plaintiff files a two-truck accident lawsuit.
 He testifies about the MRSA infection, its physical pain, and the mental distress from the treatments.
-His wife, often the best witness in a damages, case, testifies on the suffering he endured.
+His wife, often the best witness in a damages case, testifies on the suffering he endured.
 His medical expenses total $31,196.20, with a wage loss of $27,500, making the total economic damages $58,696.20.
 The defendant’s last settlement offer is $185,000.
-Following two days of trial and deliberation, the jury awards the technician $700,000.
+After two days of trial and deliberation, the jury awarded the technician $700,000.

-• 2023, California: $869,726 Verdict: The plaintiff is stopped at a red-light when she is rear-ended by the defendant’s tow truck.
-The plaintiff suffers significant injuries including a left paracentral/neural foraminal focal disc herniation at the C5-C6 level, disc bulge at C6-C7, disc bulge indenting the ventral thecal sac, traumatic brain injury, left foot fracture, intervertebral disc disorder with myelopathy in the lumbar region, and blurred vision.
+• 2023, California: $869,726 Verdict: The plaintiff is stopped at a red light when she is rear-ended by the defendant’s tow truck.
+The plaintiff suffers significant injuries, including a left paracentral/neural foraminal focal disc herniation at the C5-C6 level, disc bulge at C6-C7, disc bulge indenting the ventral thecal sac, traumatic brain injury, left foot fracture, intervertebral disc disorder with myelopathy in the lumbar region, and blurred vision.

 • 2023, Florida: $850,000 Verdict: The plaintiff claims to suffer permanent spinal injuries, requiring interventional/invasive pain management, radiofrequency ablation surgery and implantation of a spinal cord stimulator, after the vehicle she is driving westbound on an expressway, slowing for police activity in the area, is rear-ended by a tow truck.